jacobandreas/blog/_posts/2016-02-18-monference.md

 architecture is necessary---when often it would have been enough to let the RNN run for more steps, or make a minor change to kind of recurrent unit used.
 I think people get in the habit of saying "everything is a function approximator, and all function approximators are basically comparable".
-Whereas if you say "everything is a program", these fair comparison issues become more complicated: you have to start worrying about equal runtimes, availability of the right floating point operations, etc. But when building inference procedures, these are exactly the questions we should worry most about!
+Whereas if we say "everything is a program", these fair comparison issues become more complicated: we have to start worrying about equal runtimes, availability of the right floating point operations, etc. But when building inference procedures, these are exactly the things we should worry most about!

 ---